Freitag: recycling with style

 An ongoing challenge for an SME with big plans

-Freitag is undergoing a minor revolution that is also being felt at the management level: "After 20 years making only one product, we suddenly have shirts and trousers in our production line.
+FREITAG is undergoing a minor revolution that is also being felt at the management level: "After 20 years making only one product, we suddenly have shirts and trousers in our production line.
 This diversification is an enormous challenge for us.
 The learning curve we are on is steep but also refreshing and exciting!".
-With ten retail outlets, 160 staff, sales teams requiring further training, sales ambassadors around the world and an online shop for customers looking for the perfect, unique item, this medium-sized company has to manage a comparatively long and complex production line.
+With the refurbishment of the stores, 250 staff, sales teams requiring further training, sales ambassadors around the world and an online shop for customers looking for the perfect, unique item, this medium-sized company has to manage a comparatively long and complex production line.
 To see the big picture and guide the entire process, a creative approach has to be combined with rational production methods.
 This calls for a great deal of flexibility and openness towards employees, and towards all the specialists involved in the process: "If we want to export our bags to South Korea, for example, we need to know exactly what happens there at the customs level.
 It's a fascinating and very demanding challenge," explains Daniel Freitag.

 From design thinking that is 100% Swiss...